FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 # Conclusion
 In this guide, we have guided you through the steps of integrating the webcam feature into Node-RED applications.
-Additionally, we have discussed the inner workings, privacy considerations, and browser compatibility of the webcam widget that we used to integrate webcam feature.
+Additionally, we have discussed the inner workings, privacy considerations, and browser compatibility of the webcam widget that we will use to integrate the webcam feature in Node-Red applications.